MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Connector-actions/execise-1.md

 # Exercise: Create a connector action

-In this exercise, you learn:
+In this exercise, you will learn:

 - How to create a connector action in Copilot Studio
 - How to test the connector action in Microsoft Teams
+- How to save and publish the connector action

 ## Connectors